 If you have not yet had a chance to read OCDC’s introductory blog post on the Women’s Economic Empowerment in Sub-Saharan Africa (WEE-SSA) research initiative, listing key research partners, do check it out!
 This blog, the second in the WEE-SSA series, will draw a few key findings from the scoping study and discuss how cooperatives relate to women’s economic empowerment by highlighting work of OCDC’s member organizations, supported by the USAID Cooperative Development Program.
+Thank you for visiting this post, and be sure to subscribe to our mailing list for more resources like this!

 Scoping Study Recap & Cooperatives’ Impact on WEE in SSA.